supertree-toolkit/stk/doc/tutorial.rst

  * Cabezas et al 2009
  * Werding et al 2001

  You should then have 12 trees remaining.
-Remve the above and regenerate the overlap graphic.
+Remove the above and regenerate the overlap graphic.
 Save your data to :file:`Anomura_final.phyml`.

 create matrix